DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 On a 'school direct' programme or 'postgraduate teaching apprenticeship' you spend less time in academic learning than you would on a university course.

-Many courses even give you a PGCE or PGDE - an academic qualification which you can use towards masters credits.
+Despite the focus on training as you teach, many courses give you a PGCE or PGDE - an academic qualification which you can use towards masters credits.

 Courses typically take one year but you may be able to study part time.